-If you are looking for a custom-designed cookie decorating class to incorporate into an event, such as a birthday party, bridal shower, or team-building exercise, then Edible Impressions is your huckleberry.
+If you are looking for a custom-designed cookie decorating class to incorporate into an event, such as a birthday party, bridal shower, or team-building exercise, then Edible Impressions is a good choice.

 Founder Annette Conrad is a veteran event planner, self-taught baker, and full-time cookier.
-She specializes in creating custom cookies and has produced virtual courses for Verizon, Adobe, and IBM.
+She specializes in creating custom cookies and has produced virtual courses for several large companies.